 This is where the judge takes a tangential swipe at a DV case to 498A case.
 Quite peculiar indeed.Santosh Bakshi Vs State Of Punjab And Ors on 30 June, 2014

-The High Court order is given below.Santosh Bakshi Vs State Of Punjab And Others on 12 July, 2013
+The High Court order that is set aside is given below.Santosh Bakshi Vs State Of Punjab And Others on 12 July, 2013